 Phenylketonuria

-Phenylketonuria, often referred to as PKU, is a rare genetic disorder that affects how your body processes a specific amino acid called phenylalanine.
+Phenylketonuria, often referred to as PKU, is a rare disorder that affects how your body processes a specific amino acid called phenylalanine.
 This article will provide you with a clear and concise understanding of PKU, including its types, causes, symptoms, diagnostic tests, treatments, and relevant drugs.

 Types of PKU

-1. Classic PKU: This is the most severe form of the disorder.
+1. Classic PKU: This is the most form of the disorder.
 People with classic PKU have little to no enzyme that breaks down phenylalanine.

 2. Variant PKU: This form is milder than classic PKU.
 People with variant PKU have some enzyme activity, which allows them to tolerate more phenylalanine in their diet.